-- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate however are regulated under CAR900.06 and part VI of the CAR.
-Except for advertised events there are no MAAC or CAR age restrictions on mRPAS flight. - 2.
+- 1. mRPAS requirements mRPAS do not require an RPAS operators' certificate, however, are regulated under CAR900.06 and part VI of the CAR.
+There are no MAAC or CAR age restrictions on mRPAS flights.
+Compliance with MAAC safety code meets all requirements. - 2.
 RPAS Pilot CAR requirements.
-All RPAS pilots using this site must have Basic RPAS certification. - 3.
-Club/Site/Event requirements.
-This site recommends all mRPAS/RPAS Pilots have MAAC Wings, however its use is not mandatory. - 4.
+All RPAS pilots using this site operating under 400'agl must have a minimum BASIC RPAS certification.
+An ADVANCED RPAS is required for operation over 400'agl.

+- 3. Club/Site/Event requirements.
+This site requires that all mRPAS/RPAS Pilots have MAAC Wings and fly in accordance with all applicable MAAC Safety Codes. - 4.
 MAAC Add-on requirements RPAS Pilots operating over 400'agl must comply with the MAAC/SFOC pilot requirements listed in the add on section of this document.